-3Water that contains more than 20 ppm of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water than contains more than 270 ppm of sodium should not be used for drinking by people on moderately restricted sodium diets.
+Water that contains more than 20 ppm of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water that contains more than 270 ppm of sodium should not be used for drinking by people on moderately restricted sodium diets.
+The trihalomethanes detected were bromodichloromethane, chloroform, and dibromochloromethane.